What Engineers Get Wrong In Gas Safe Inspections

 #1: Tightness testing

-“New guys [would] know exactly what pressure it needs to be at for how long.
-Some of the older guys would jump straight into giving me just one number… but you can do the test to a range and they’d just start guessing,” he explains.
+“New guys know exactly what pressure it needs to be at for how long.
+Some of the older guys would jump straight into giving me just one number… but you can do the test to a range.
+They’d just start guessing.”

-Terry clarified that the number they’d give for the tightness test wouldn’t be wrong, but it’s not the answer inspectors are looking for.
+You can give a valid number for the tightness test, but it’s not the answer inspectors are looking for.

 #2: Flue integrity tests